Conformal Mechanics of Planar Curves: Boundary Variations and Conservation Laws

 \section{Boundary Variations and Conservation Laws}

-The conserved currents associated with the symmetries of the energy can be identified by examining the boundary terms accumulated in the variation of $H_C$, defined by Eq.(\ref{eq:aux}). \\\\ Collecting boundary terms we have
+The conserved currents associated with the symmetries of the energy can be identified by examining the boundary terms accumulated in the variation of $H_C$, defined by Eq.(\ref{eq:aux}).
+Restoring all boundary terms, one finds that

 where